tencentyun/qcloud-documents/product/视频服务/点播/用户指南/微信公众号视频链接发布指南_intl.md

 Step 3: Copy the URL and post it in official accounts

-Copy the generated video URL to the corresponding information posting page in official accounts, as shown below (the following shows the information posting page in WeChat official accounts):
+Copy the generated video URL to the corresponding information posting page in official accounts.

 [4]:http://qzonestyle.gtimg.cn/qzone/vas/opensns/res/img/yundianboweixin-4.png